Shuffle/Shuffle-docs/docs/API.md

 <b>PS:</b> API's are due to change before the full release, but nothing major at this point.

 ## Authentication
 Shuffle uses [Bearer auth](https://swagger.io/docs/specification/authentication/bearer-authentication/) for authentication.
 This means that every request you send to the API, you need to send it with the header "Authorization: Bearer <APIKEY>".
+If Shuffle is multi-tenancy configured, you may have multiple organizations.
+If you want to specify the organization to use, you may add the header "Org-Id: <ORGID>".
+It will otherwise use the current active organization.

-While logged in, you can go to https://shuffler.io/settings to get your APIkey.
+While logged in, you can go to https://shuffler.io/settings or /settings in your local instance to get your APIkey.
 Keep this safe.

 **Get all apps example**
 ```